 Crustal Motion Monitoring

 SOPAC has been active in crustal deformation monitoring (tectonic geodesy) with GPS for more than two decades.
-The most recent is a 3-D kinematic analysis of 20 years of cGPS data to create displacement and strain rate fields from weekly observed station displacements to identify seismic and other transients and deviations from secular models.
-See a UNAVCO Science Snapshot on this work and a paper in Journal of Geophysical Research,
+Recently, we have published a 3-D kinematic analysis of 20 years of cGPS daily displacement time series to create weekly displacement and strain rate fields to identify seismic and other transients and deviations from secular models.
+See a UNAVCO Science Snapshot on this work and a paper in Journal of Geophysical Research.
+In 2021, we created an integrated GNSS/InSAR displacement field with increased spatial resolution and a video to highlight areas of transient motions (Xu et al., 2021).
+We also developed a methodology to span the Jul7, 2019 Ridgecrest earthquake sequence with InSAR/GNSS integration (Guns et al., 2021).

 Tectonic geodesy seeks to quantify and model crustal deformation at local to global scales to better understand the underlying physical processes of tectonic plate motion, plate boundary deformation, earthquakes and volcanoes (Bock and Melgar, 2016).
 Understanding these processes is critical to society’s efforts to mitigate the detrimental effects of natural hazards on civilian life and infrastructure.